wakululuu/tp/docs/UserGuide.md

 * The shift will require worker(s) to fill the specified `ROLE`(s).
 The specified `ROLE`(s) must be an existing role in the McScheduler.
 A role can be added to the McScheduler using the [role-add](#adding-a-role-role-add) command.
 * Each role should be accompanied by the `NUMBER_NEEDED` to fill that role.
-This number **must be a positive integer** i.e. 1, 2, 3, …​
+This number **must be a positive integer** with no leading zeroes i.e. 1, 2, 3, …​
+* `NUMBER_NEEDED` **must not exceed 50** i.e. there can only be at most 50 workers for each role.

 Examples:
 * `shift-add d/Wed t/AM r/Cashier 2 r/Janitor 3` Adds a Wednesday AM shift, which requires 2 workers to fill the cashier
   role and 3 workers to fill the janitor role.

-* `shift-add d/MON t/pM` Adds a Monday PM shift with no required role yet.
+* `shift-add d/MON t/pM` Adds a Monday PM shift with no required roles yet.

 ### Listing all shifts: `shift-list`